Toroidal Seifert fibered surgeries on alternating knots: Introduction

 \section{Introduction}

 The hyperbolic Dehn surgery theorem, due to Thurston \cite[Theorem 5.8.2]{Thurston1978}, states that all but finitely many Dehn surgeries on a hyperbolic knot yield hyperbolic manifolds.
 Here a knot is called \textit{hyperbolic} if its complement admits a complete hyperbolic structure of finite volume.
 In view of this, a Dehn surgery on a hyperbolic knot yielding a non-hyperbolic manifold is called \textit{exceptional}.
-As a consequence of the Geometrization Conjecture, raised by Thurston~\cite[Section 6, question 1]{Thurston1982}, and established by celebrated Perelman's works~\cite{Perelman2002,Perelman2003,Perelman2003a}, exceptional surgeries are classified into the three types; an exceptional surgery is either \textit{Seifert fibered}, \textit{toroidal} or \textit{reducible}.
+As a consequence of the Geometrization Conjecture, raised by Thurston~\cite[Section 6, question 1]{Thurston1982}, and established by celebrated Perelman's works~\cite{Perelman2002,Perelman2003,Perelman2003a}, exceptional surgeries are classified into \textit{Seifert fibered surgeries}, \textit{toroidal surgeries} or \textit{reducible surgeries}.
 We refer the reader to~\cite{Boyer2002} for a survey.

 Here we note that the classification is not exclusive, for there exist Seifert fibered 3-manifolds which are toroidal or reducible.
 However, a hyperbolic knot in the 3-sphere $S^3$ is conjectured to admit no reducible surgery.
 This is the Cabling Conjecture~\cite{Gonzalez-AcunaShort1986} which is well known but still open.
 Thus, we consider in this paper a Dehn surgery on a knot in $S^3$ yielding a $3$-manifold which is toroidal and Seifert fibered, called a \textit{toroidal Seifert fibered surgery}.